All photos courtesy of The Sill

 Photo via The Sill

-There’s no doubt that plants are good for you.
-Most scientific research agrees that being near green spaces can improve mental health, and gardening can act as a stress reliever.
-But it can be hard to get your green thumb on, especially if you’re worried about your pet chowing down on a houseplant that might hurt them.
-We spoke to Erin Marino from The Sill (an NYC-based plant delivery service specializing in providing greenery to city dwellers) to learn about which houseplants won’t harm our furry friends.
+Pet parents also tend to be plant parents, but it can be hard to get your green thumb on when you’re worried about your pet chowing down on a houseplant that might hurt them.
+We spoke to Erin Marino from The Sill (an NYC-based plant delivery service specializing in providing plants to city dwellers) to learn about which houseplants are non-toxic and won’t harm our furry friends.

 Find out more…